 The Network Self: Relation, Process, and Personal Identity

 This one-day symposium looks at Hofstra Professor Kathleen Wallace’s new book, The Network Self: Relation, Process, and Personal Identity (Routledge, 2019).
 The book offers a systematic treatment of the notion of the self as constituted by social, cultural, political, and biological relations.
-Inspired by feminist theories of relational selves and autonomy and by philosophers working on the nature of persons and personal identity, the book will be of interest to a wide range of disciplines and interests.
+Inspired by feminist theories of relational selves and autonomy, and by philosophers working on the nature of persons and personal identity, the book will be of interest to a wide range of disciplines.
 The event will feature scholars from outside as well as from within the University.
 Please join us for an afternoon of thought-provoking discussion as we celebrate the work of one of our colleagues.

 Co-sponsored by the Department of Philosophy and the Hofstra Cultural Center.